syncfusion-content/windowsforms-docs/WindowsForms/AutoComplete/AutoComplete-Popup.md

-> Note:You can also set multiple columns.
+N>You can also set multiple columns.
 Refer_Multiple Columns to know more.

 ### Close Button and Gripper Settings